jardieljr/derivatives/README.md

 *Source : Bourse Direct*

-Using our Market data computations (see Excel file titled Airbus - Market Data), we input all the parameters in the model and generate the result.
+Using our Market data computations (see Excel file titled Airbus - Market Data), we input all the parameters in the model and generate the results.

 ![Screenshot](images/Input_Github.jpg)